 I always train the biggest muscle first.
 Large muscles, such as Chest and Back, I do four exercises with 4 sets of each.
 Smaller muscles like Biceps and Triceps only 3 exercises with again 4 sets of each.
 Legs I train different from most people, I train legs with high reps and ligher weights.
 This isn't favourable for most people, but when I train legs heavy I lose my vertical leap, not to mention the fact that with 4 bulging discs in my lower back heavy squatting is not advised.
 My speed and mobility is too important too me, so I train light legs and only do 3 or 4 exercises for them.
 Shoulders are important and something very easy to injure in the gym.
 Overhead presses of some kind are a must for big shoulders, but they are very hard on you as well.
 My keys to taking care of the shoulders are; stretching, rotator cuff strengthening, and doing presses late in the workout.
 Most people do presses first, so they are fresh and can lift heavier.
 I disagree.
 I do lateral raises for the three deltoid heads first.
 This strengthens and tightens the muscles first, and helps stabilize the shoulder joint for the presses.
 You won't be able to press as heavy, but remember this doesn't matter.
 The muscle will still be working hard.

-I don't use any supplements anymore but i did use a couple of supplements when I was working fulltime, Creatine Monohydrate, and Vanadyl pH.
-I still use protein shakes and bars, but I consider them a diet supplement not a training supplement.
+I don't use any supplements anymore but I did use a couple of supplements when I was working full time, Creatine Monohydrate, and Vanadyl pH.
+I still use protein shakes and bars on occasions, but I consider them a diet supplement not a training supplement.
 For people who are just starting to train, I don't recommend supplements.
 I think it is important to get as much out of your body, on its own, before trying anything.
 I was training about 12 - 15 years before taking my first supplement.
 This is of course excessive but if you get everything out of your body that you can first, you will then be better able to judge what the supplements are actually doing for you.
 It is also along this same vain, why I suggest only taking 1 supplement at a time.
 If you take more than one, who is to say which is working for you, all bodies react differently.

-If they make a fat free version of something I use it.
-You do need some fat in your diet, but I find I still get enough when I try to avoid it all together.
 I always try to consume most of my carbohydrates earlier in the day.
 Avoid huge carb intake right before bed.
 Try to eat as many times a day as you can.
 Frequent meals increase your metabolism.
 Some people have a binge day, where they can eat things they usually don't.
 I disagree with this.
 I feel this only keeps your cravings alive.
 I find if you go long enough without something you quit craving it, and for the most part, no longer want it.
 Many people view eating as a source of enjoyment.
 I don't eat for enjoyment.
 I eat to fuel my body.

-That's it in a nut shell, the world of Diet and Training as seen through the eyes of a guy who has been training for almost 2/3rds of his life.
+That's it in a nut shell, the world of Diet and Training as seen through the eyes of a guy who has been training for almost 3/4s of his life.
 WOW I feel old!Lance